Siskiyou Mountains Salamander

 Since the Siskiyou Mountains salamander's activity is restricted to a cool, moist, or rainy climate, determining their abundance is difficult.
 Currently, there are 420 square miles of known habitat in California and 290 square miles in Oregon.
 Sixty-eight percent of this area is on Federal lands, but their total population is yet to be determined.

 In June 2004, KS Wild and a coalition of groups filed a petition with the U.S. Fish and Wildlife Service requesting protection of the Siskiyou Mountains salamander as an endangered species under the Endangered Species Act.
 The salamander was formerly protected under a provision of the Northwest Forest Plan called the “Survey and Manage” Program, which required the Forest Service and BLM to conduct surveys of the salamander and protect its habitat.
-The Bush Administration eliminated the Survey and Manage Program March 23, 2004.
+The Bush Administration attempted to eliminate the Survey and Manage Program March 23, 2004, and conservation organizations including KS Wild thwarted that effort.